 At an early stage of development of the drug showed remarkable activity in women with the BRCA mutations, «but we wanted to know if they have worked in other diseases," - said Raben.

 In fact, laboratory work colleagues Rabenau and CU Cancer Center, including Hsiao-Ching Wan Ph.D.
-Barba Frederick, Ph.D. and Ariel Hernandez, among others, shows that PARP inhibitors, such as olaparib, may also enhance drug effects against EGFR, such both cetuximab.
+Barba Frederick, Ph.D. and Ariel Hernandez, among others, shows that PARP inhibitors, such as olaparib, may also increase the effects of drugs against EGFR, such both cetuximab.

 "The traditional approach to this type of cancer chemotherapy using cisplatin along with radiation.
 I have seen evidence that the combination of cisplatin and olapariba may be too toxic for the patient's blood.
-Therefore, our team studied this alternative approach, which we hope to offer a more targeted treatment in this group of bad forecasts ", - said Raben.
+Therefore, our team studied this alternative approach, which we hope to offer a more targeted treatment in the poor prognosis group, "- said Raben.